cesarnr21/.magma/README.md

 # add submodule with HTTPS
 git submodule add https://github.com/cesarnr21/.magma.git

+# pull the latest commits for the submodule, --remote option might not always work
+git submodule update --recursive --remote
 ```

 > currently symlinks (soft links) are not supported by obsidian.